From Rio to Rome, a battle for selfie supremacy | Malay Mail

 North Korea seems to be the last place on Earth immune from selfie fever, where people prefer more traditional pictures.

-Nevertheless, the country’s leader Kim Jong Un has posed for two selfies — with a Singaporean minister and a Russian journalist. — AFP
+Nevertheless, the country’s leader Kim Jong Un has posed for two selfies -- with a Singaporean minister and a Russian journalist. ― AFP-Relaxnews